mixxxdj/mixxx/source/chapters/installation.rst

 Windows users can install Mixxx by double-clicking on the Mixxx installer executable.
 Follow the step-by-step instructions in the installer.
-Mixxx is supported on Windows XP, Vista, and Windows 7, with native 32 and 64-bit versions.
-(It may also run on Windows 2000.)
+Mixxx is supported on Windows XP, Vista, 7 & 8 with native 32 and 64-bit versions.

 .. note:: If you aren't sure about 32-bit versus 64-bit, pick the 32-bit version.